SuperOfficeDocs/superoffice-docs/docs/admin/license/expander-services/tool-box.md

 | Publish standard application | no (embedded) | yes |
 | Activate custom application | yes | yes |

-You *don't* need to buy Developer Tools to use the standard customization tools available in the **Settings and maintenance** module.
+You *don't* need to buy Development Tools to use the standard customization tools available in the **Settings and maintenance** module.
 You are free to customize your solution using, for example, your definition of lists, privacy settings, templates, sales and project guides, and user-defined fields.

-Furthermore, you *don't* need a Developer Tools license if your company runs SuperOffice CRM in the cloud and you want to use any of the [standard applications][6] available in [the SuperOffice App Store][7].
+Furthermore, you *don't* need a Development Tools license if your company runs SuperOffice CRM in the cloud and you want to use any of the [standard applications][6] available in [the SuperOffice App Store][7].

-However, if you are running SuperOffice CRM on your premises, you *always* need to have Developer Tools to add integrations or customizations to your solution, whether these are customized for you or standard add-ons.
+However, if you are running SuperOffice CRM on your premises, you *always* need to have Development Tools to add integrations or customizations to your solution, whether these are customized for you or standard add-ons.

 The same goes for all [custom SuperOffice CRM Online applications][5].
 You can either build your own or [contact vendors directly][8] and find out what options there are to create a tailored version of these applications for your business.
 The vendors can tell you whether an application is available for you if you run SuperOffice CRM on your premises.

-## How do I get Developer Tools?
+## How do I get Development Tools?

-Application developers get access to Developer Tools [when registering][11].
+Application developers get access to Development Tools [when registering][11].
 Customers can contact their local SuperOffice partner or representative to get recommendations for their specific business needs.

 Which of these customization tools you use will depend on your requirements, the skills you have to use them, and your willingness to pay for expertise.

-## What's inside Developer Tools?
+## What's inside Development Tools?

 ### CRMScript: Customize your workflows and automations